Slow download speed

 You can check this e.g. by completely disabling it - deactivating it might not always turn it off completely.

-If you are using the firewall of your OS only however, it is enough to temporarily disable it for testing.
+If you are using the firewall of your OS only (e.g. "Microsoft Defender") however, it is enough to temporarily disable it for testing.

-6. Do you use a VPN for downloading?
+- Do you use a VPN/proxy for downloading?

 VPNs can become a bottleneck when downloading.

-There are various speed test websites out there - grab one and test the max. speed you're currently getting from your ISP.
+There are various speed test websites out there - grab one and test the max. speed you're currently getting via your ISP.

-Your issues might as well be caused by routing issues!
+Your issues might as well be caused by routing issues so better test with multiple different speed test websites.

 Search the web to find out if there are currently any reported issues with the service you're trying to download from.

-In this case you would definitly have to contact the providers' support - the JDownloader support will be unable to help solving issues which 3rd party services are having!
+In this case you would definitly have to contact the websites' support - the JDownloader support will be unable to help solving issues which 3rd party services are having!

-9. Is your issue connected to the device you're currently using e.g. bad network configuration?
+- Is your issue connected to the device you're currently using?

 Test the same file via the same account with the same proxy/VPN on other devices in your network to find out if your issue is e.g. related to the device you are currently using.

-Check if you can reproduce your issue no matter which file you are downloading.
+Check if you can reproduce your issue no matter which file you are downloading (download files from the same website).

 In some cases, some files might be stored on overloaded servers so out of many files you may try to download, only single files have a slower download speed.